liip/RMT/README.md

 Installation
 ------------
 ### Option 1: As a development dependency of your project
-In order to use RMT in your project you should use [Composer](http://getcomposer.org/) to install it as a dev-dependency.
+To use RMT in your project you should use [Composer](http://getcomposer.org/) to install it as a dev-dependency.
 Just go to your project's root directory and execute:

     composer require --dev liip/rmt